In Ynsitu you can also book your accommodation in just one click!

 A homestay offers you the opportunity to immerse yourself in the local culture.
 You have the option of just renting a bedroom, or you can choose to have breakfast and dinner with the family during weekdays, and full board at the weekend.
 If you have any allergies, you should mention this when booking.
 Your stay could be with all types of families, of different religions, with or without children,pets etc. However, you can express your preferences and they will be taken into consideration.

 In some countries such as Canada, most of the population come from different countries and you may be hosted by a family who are not originally from Canada.
-Having said this, you have the right to live with a family that speaks fluent English.
+Having said this, you have the right to live with a family (for example in Canada), that speaks fluent English.
 This may also happen in other multicultural countries like Canada.

 You would have your own bedroom, unless you travel with another person and request a double room.
 In most families, bathroom facilities are shared by all members of the family, plus guests.
 However, you can request a private bathroom by paying a supplement.

 The distance to the school may vary from a short walk to one hour by public transport.
 This depends basically on the size of your destination town or city.
 Obviously the smaller the place is, the closer to your school you may live.
 In a small town, you could be within walking distance, but in a big city like New York, Paris, Rome, Madrid or Tokyo, commuting times may be longer.